 Causes, symptoms and dietary management of: 1.
 Gastrointestinal Disorders- Diarrhea, and Peptic Ulcer 2.
-Diet in Allergy treatment for 1.
+Diet in Allergy

+Causes, symptoms and dietary treatment for 1.
 Diabetes mellitus 2.
-Cardio Vascular Atherosclerosis.
+Cardio Vascular diseases-Hypertension and Atherosclerosis.

-Causes, symptoms and dietary diseases- Hypertension and

-Causes, symptoms and dietary treatment for
+Causes, symptoms and dietary treatment for 1.Disease of liver-Hepatitis and Cirrhosis

-- 1. Disease of liver-Hepatitis and Cirrhosis - 2.
-Disease of the urinary tract- Urinary calculi and Renal failure- Acute and Chronic.
+2. Disease of the urinary tract- Urinary calculi and Renal failure- Acute and Chronic.